 - This will mute them for the duration of the game.

-You can report players who may be bothering you or behaving inappropriately on the platform.
+Users can report other players who may be bothering them or behaving inappropriately on the platform.

 To report a player: